What we’re all about…

 Cedar Chest Quilters’ Guild is not only a group interested in the art of quilting, its members become friends who care about each other as individuals.
 Happiness and sorrow are a part of every life, and friends help each other to rejoice or lend comfort.
 The Guild encourages members to notify the Sunshine and Shadows chairperson if they know of any event in another member’s life that would be helped or brightened by having their Guild friends be aware of it, e.g..; birth of a grandchild, marriage of a son or daughter, a death in the family, or an illness or accident, etc.

-Each month’s General meeting is followed with a potluck luncheon.
+Several times per year we have a potluck luncheon following a meeting or event.
 All members are expected to contribute to these meals.
 Since not all members are in a position to contribute home-cooked dishes, purchased food is certainly acceptable.
-With the Guild’s current membership count, bringing a dish two or three times a year should fulfill a member’s obligation.